 - Physical changes to report to your healthcare team

 - About your healthcare team and partnering in your treatment

 - Help for caregivers who often play a very important role in successfully managing heart failure

 Dealing with Advanced Heart Failure

 Advanced heart failure is a term used when the condition has progressed to a point where traditional therapies and symptom management are no longer working.
-Of the nearly 6 million American adults living with heart failure, about ten percent have advanced heart failure, and treatment decisions can become more complex.
+Of the more than 6 million American adults living with heart failure, about ten percent have advanced heart failure, and treatment decisions can become more complex.

 Learn More About Options and Insight For People Facing Advanced Heart Failure

 - Recognizing advanced HF and knowing your options

 - Overcoming barriers to shared decision making

 Be sure to visit our Support Network where you can connect with an encouraging group of people online and give and receive insight from others like you.